 To support LEO Foundation’s development, Jesper Mailind has been appointed as CEO with effect from 1 April 2017.
 Recently, Jesper Mailind consolidated and developed the foundation-owned engineering company Alectia.
 With previous positions as CEO for GN Resound and Senior Vice President at Nycomed Pharma (now Takeda), Jesper has ex-tensive experience relating to both healthcare and foundation ownership.
 And he sees significant opportunities to strengthen LEO Pharma’s development through active foundation ownership.

 “LEO Pharma has undergone extensive change in recent years and now has a unique opportunity to realise its vision of becoming the global dermatology care partner for patients, healthcare professionals and partners.
 As an active owner, the foundation can contribute towards creating the best possible conditions for the company – both in terms of financial independence and advancing research, knowledge and other activities within skin diseases.
-It’s a hugely exciting task, which I’m really looking forward to,” says Jesper Mailind.
+It’s a hugely exciting task, which I’m really looking forward to,” said Jesper Mailind.

 LEO Pharma will continue to have funds to invest in research and other activities that support the company’s operations and development.
 In the future, some of LEO Pharma’s profit will be transferred to the foundation.
 The LEO Foundation’s investment profile will not change.
 Due to the foundation’s sole ownership of LEO Pharma, all profit will continue to be reinvested in developing new treatments and improving conditions that can help people with skin diseases.